NHS Health Checks

 Upon successful completion of the course delegates will:

-• Understand the key principles of the NHS Health Check programme
+• Understand the NHS Health Check programme

-• Be able to explain the requirements of the NHS Health Check Understand the process behind gathering, recording and inputting the data to calculate a cardiovascular risk score, and the EMIS tools available to support this.
+• Understand the process behind gathering, recording and inputting the data to calculate a cardiovascular risk score, and the EMIS tools available to support this.

 • Recognise individuals at risk of heart disease, but also identify those who are hypertensive, have an irregular pulse, diabetes, pre-diabetes or impaired glucose regulation